sc2-pulse/sc2-pulse/README.md

 [The public discord bot](https://discord.com/api/oauth2/authorize?client_id=908047161994915901&permissions=264192&scope=bot%20applications.commands) is also available.
 ## Disclaimer
-It's my first Spring Boot project, and it's old, there is a lot of legacy code that is poorly though out.
-Please do not use this project as a reference if you are new to programming.

 This application uses Battle.net&reg; API.
 This is not an official Blizzard Entertainment&reg; application.

 The project uses [sc2revealed](http://sc2revealed.com/) and [aligulac](http://aligulac.com/) APIs to get the info about pro and semipro players.

+## Warning
+**Please do not use this project as a reference if you are new to programming**.

+This is my first Spring Boot project, and it's old, there is a lot of legacy code that is poorly though out.

+I use this project to learn new stuff, so it's just a bunch of helloworlds of different technologies that evolve over time.
+Furthermore, I'm only interested in backend stack, so the frontend part of the project is a mess.
+I focus on new features and I don't have time to rewrite the old code.
+The project will remain as it is until I implement all the planned features.

 ## Dependencies
 * Java 11+
 * PostgreSQL 13+ with btree_gist extension